 What criteria do you use when selecting your massage oil?
 Ingredients?
 Lightness?
 Purity?
 Spread-ability?
 Cost?
 Suits all the different treatments you offer?

 We really are spoilt for choice with the selection of carrier or base massage oils available in Ireland today.
 From grapeseed, rapeseed, almond, apricot, sunflower, coconut, avocado to name but a few.
 Each different oil offering different ingredients and qualities.

-Well I know a little about one massage oil – Pure Pro’s Ultra – but one person who know a lot more about this massage oil is the person who created it.
+Well I know a little about one massage oil – Pure Pro’s Ultra – but one person who knows a lot more about this massage oil is the person who created it.
 According to Dianna Dapkins, creator of Pure Pro products it took years to get the formula just right:

 “I worked on the formula for three years.
 Just tweaking it and tweaking it.
 Also, I discovered in my research that there are quite a few types of Fractionated Coconut Oils ranging from Industrial grade all the way up to Pharmaceutical grade.
 Ultra is only made with the top Pharmaceutical grade.
 It was a matter of adjusting all the ingredients so that Ultra would have that "liquid lotion" texture without becoming sticky or too greasy”.

 What are these ingredients I hear you ask?
 Well there are 6:

 Now, you don’t have to choose one base oil over another – you can have them all in one!
 But it’s important that you know a little about the properties, and qualities, that each oil brings to the finished product, so here goes: